glacials/splits-io/docs/api.md

 #### `GET /users/:user_id/games/:game_id/categories/:category_id/prediction`
 Returns a prediction of this user's next run of this category.
-Predictions use per-split smoothed moving averages for on all recorded run history of the user for this category.
+Predictions use per-split smoothed moving averages for all recorded run history of the user for this category.
 The response for this endpoint looks like a response to a normal "get run" endpoint, but has a `null` id.

-### Run-scoped
+### Based on run
 Run ids are splits-io base 36 ids.
 These are the strings you see in user-friendly run URLs like `splits.io/36s`.

 #### `GET /runs/:id`
-Returns this run.
+Returns a run.

 ##### Example request
 ```bash